MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-database-schema-validation.md

 ---
 title: .show database schema validation
-description: Learn how ton use the `.show database schema validation` command to show find schema violations within a database. ms.reviewer: shanisolomon ms.topic: reference ms.date: 10/02/2023
+description: Learn how to use the `.show database schema validation` command to show schema violations within a database. ms.reviewer: shanisolomon ms.topic: reference ms.date: 10/02/2023
 ---
 # .show database schema validation

 This command shows schema violations within a database.
-The command validates functions, materialized views, external tables, continuous exports, data mappings,n update policies, row level security policies, and the caching policy.
-For information about what is validated for each entity, see [Validation scenarios](#validation-scenarios).
+For information about what the command validates, see [Validation scenarios](#validation-scenarios).

 ## Permissions